 Below is a short list of some restaurants that have their menus listed on the internet.
 Three of the restaurants are in Spain and one is located in San Francisco, California.
 Each menu is organized in its own way and there is truly a wide variety of dishes offered.

 - Restaurante Meson el Cid, located in the historic city center of Burgos.

 - Restaurante Virrey Palafox, elegant and well-known restaurant and hotel located in Burgo de Osma.
 This page contains an impressive photo gallery of dishes, as well as links to the seasonal menu and a separate dessert menu.
+The photos are outstanding.

 - Restaurante Sevilla, located in the center of the city of Granada.

 - Patio Espanol, a Spanish restaurant in San Francisco, California.